anshj2002/chat_task/README.md

 ```

 ## 🌐 Deployment
 The application is deployed on PythonAnywhere.
-You can access it at [your-pythonanywhere-link]
+You can access it at [https://anshj.pythonanywhere.com/accounts/]

 ## 📁 Project Structure
 ```